top of page

 In South Korea, university students and office trainees have started playing games like tag and hide-and-seek on the streets again.

 These aren’t children with nothing to worry about.
-These are people with deadlines, pressure, stress.
+These are people with deadlines, pressure, and stress.
 They could have chosen alcohol, gaming, or numbing distractions.

 But they chose childhood.